 The greatest problem in Saudi Arabian cyberspace is that of censorship and heavy regulation.
 Here is a brief overview of the situation in KSA:

 Censorship and Internet Freedom

 Saudi Crown Prince Mohammed bin Salman takes an oppressive stance on freedom of expression.
-The internet is tightly regulated by authorities and any activity, message, or post on social media critical of the Crown Prince is considered criminal penalty.
+The internet is tightly regulated by authorities and any activity, message, or post on social media critical of the Crown Prince is considered a criminal penalty.
 This totalitarian treatment of critical voices compels journalists/bloggers/reporters towards self-censorship, stifling freedom of speech.

 Furthermore, VoIP services like WhatsApp, Skype, and FaceTime are blocked though some of these have recently become accessible.
 FaceTime and WhatsApp are still, however, not fully functional in the country which remains a cause of great inconvenience for the people.

 Therefore, people traveling to Saudi Arabia have no choice but to resort to VPNs if they want access to the normal web apps and deal with other online restrictions.

 However, keep in mind that most proxy websites, as well as VPN official pages, are blocked in the country.
 So, don’t forget to download and install a VPN on your PC/devices before you travel to Saudi Arabia.

 Geo-restrictions can be quite frustrating for people in Saudi Arabia.
 For instance, many streaming platforms only work within the US or have only censored versions of a limited amount of shows.
 This is true for services like Netflix, Hulu, Amazon Prime Video, and more.